5 Ways to Make Your Child a Healthy Eater

 Introduce new foods…and try it again next month.

-Personal Trainer Wisdom: Do you want to eat the same thing all the time?
+Wedding Officiant Wisdom: Do you want to eat the same thing all the time?
 Unless it’s pizza, bacon, and ice cream, you’ll probably answer “No” (and rightfully so).
 Not only does neural stimulation greatly diminish after the 5th bite, but you also lose the mental and emotional excitement of eating a new dish.
 Poor Preston suffers whenever we discover he likes a new dish.
 “Do you like frozen peas and butternut squash, Master P?”
 Yessssssssssssssssssssssssssss!
 And then we feed him that for 10 straight meals until he throws it on the ground (and we don’t have a dog).

-If your approach is on repeat too, I get it.
+If your approach is on repeat, too, I get it.
 Be mindful of your (and my) laziness, though.
-Chalk up a new food gobbled up in seconds as a victory but continue your experimentation.
-Your child has not tried the wide array of dishes that our world offers (and you most likely haven’t either).
-Move onto something new and help your child stimulate her senses.
-You’ll always have the peas and butternut squash in your back packet.
+Chalk up a new food gobbled up in seconds as a victory, but continue your experimentation.
+Your child has not tried the vast array of dishes that our world offers (and you most likely haven’t either).
+Move on to something new and help your child stimulate her senses.
+You’ll always have the peas and butternut squash in your backpack.
 And if it doesn’t work today, try the dish again in 4 weeks.
-Your child’s pallet and senses are evolving, and his or her preference or sensitivity will change over time too.
-With this being said,….
+Your child’s palate and senses are evolving, and his or her preference or sensitivity will change over time, too.
+With this being said,….Add a variety of different tastes, smells, and textures (including different seasonings and sauces).

 Take your experiment to a new level and assign a different ethnic style of food to each day.
-Simply add a combination of the seasonings and sauces most commonly found in that culture.
-For instance, if Monday is Mexican Day, add salsa and/or a taco seasoning to the meals (Tuesday can be Italian, Wednesday, can be Indian, etc.).
+Add a combination of the seasonings and sauces most commonly found in that culture.
+For instance, if Monday is Mexican Day, add salsa and/or a taco seasoning to the meals (Tuesday can be Italian, Wednesday can be Indian, etc.).Model good behavior.

 Modeling good behavior goes beyond simply eating in front of your child.
-Eating the right foods is just as, if not more, important.
-What message are you sending while telling “No candy” to your child while eating the candy bar in front of her?
-It scares me to think about the things that Preston witnesses me doing.
-I recently started the habit of throwing his shoes to a rack near the door.
+Eating the right foods is just as important, if not more so.
+What message are you sending when telling “No candy” to your child while eating the candy bar in front of her?
+It scares me to think about what Preston sees me doing.
+I recently started the habit of throwing his shoes into a rack near the door.
 What a surprise when I witnessed Preston tossing a bell strap across the daycare room….hitting the helpless victim, baby Liam, in the forehead.
 Shame on Papa!
-It’s a good reminder, though, that I have the opportunity to positively shape my son’s behavior by acting like a good healthy citizen (especially while eating dinner).
-Take the initiative and demonstrate healthy eating behavior by eating healthy food WITH your child.
+It’s a good reminder, though, that I have the opportunity to positively shape my son’s behavior by acting like a good, healthy citizen (especially while eating dinner).
+Take the initiative and demonstrate healthy eating behavior by eating nutritious food WITH your child.Determine your child’s food preferences and find the healthiest versions.

-Explain the benefits of every meal and the reasons why you’re eating it too.
+Explain the benefits of every meal and the reasons why you’re eating it, too.

 Photo Credit: